kyma-project/kyma/docs/event-bus/docs/040-details-troubleshooting.md

  If these general guidelines do not help, go to the next section of this document.

+## Search by tags
+It is possible to search the traces using tags.
+Tags are “key-value” pairs configured for each service.

+The full list of tags for a service can be seen from the details of that service's span.

+e.g. Here are the spans for the `publish-service`.
+* `event-type`
+* `event-type-ver`
+* `event-id`
+* `source-id`

+To search, one can either use
+* single tag `event-type="order.created"` or
+* multiple tags `event-type="order.created" event-type-ver="v1"`

 ## Troubleshooting using Kyma Tracing

 Tracing allows you to troubleshoot different problems that you might encounter